Have you ever experienced racism?

 My Latinos are technically white.
 They are white when you check the box on a piece of paper.
 There isn’t a brown option.
 Though they’re “white,” brown people still experience racism because of their ethnicity.

 When I am out with my family, we sometimes get judgemental stares.
 People really dislike seeing mixed families.
 People assume Javier’s legal status.
-People assume that we live on food stamps – we don’t, but props to you for doing what you need to do to feed your family.
+People assume that we live on food stamps.
 One time, Javier got yelled at for walking at the edge of some old white man’s lawn because it was a busy street with no sidewalk.
 He has been told to shred his driver’s license because the person said it wasn’t real.
 He’s been told to “go back where he came from” by a middle aged man at the store.
 Cashiers check his bills with the pen, but they don’t do that to me.

 And as hurtful as any of those scenarios were at the time, none of it can compare to what happened to George Floyd.
 What our black brothers and sisters go through every day is horrific.